 The UKCA marking is used for products sold in the markets of Great Britain (England, Wales, and Scotland) from January 1, 2021 after the departure of the UK from the EU on January 31, 2020.

-\ Only the safety stop function model meets the listed standards.
+^{} Only the safety stop function model meets the listed standards.

-Appendix 8 Ecodesign Directive
+Appendix 8 Compliance with the EU ErP Directive (Ecodesign Directive)